rsyncOSX/photosbythomasdocsymodule/content/en/docs/_index.md

 #### Nature

-Since my childhood, I have had an affinity for to the nature.
+Since my childhood, I have had an affinity for the nature.
 Photography has been another of my cherished hobbies for many years.
 However, I am deeply concerned about the pressing challenges facing nature and wildlife.
 Regrettably, many politicians fail to comprehend the paramount importance of preserving these ecosystems.
 Through my ongoing research, I have gained a profound understanding of the fragility of nature and the intricate